stomaras/Natours-CSS/README.md

     this example site is styled entirely differently for logged-in admins.
 Perhaps to better present and accommodate the additional features an Admin has.
     Some websites also offer a "night mode", where the background of the site is darker with lighter-colored text for easier reading in low-light environments.
     An option like this would be represented in its own theme file too.

+  # Browser support

+    ALWAYS check CANIUSE.COM before using a modern css property in production.